-- (a) Obtain an "Application for Illness and Misadventure Form" (refer to copy in Section 5 of this handbook). - (b) Complete the form and return it to the Director of Teaching and Learning at least one week before the due date. - (c) The application will be considered by the Director of Teaching and Learning and KLA Leader of Learning. - (d) The student will be notified of the decision via Compass if the extension is: - (i) granted, a new submission date will be given - (ii) declined, the student has the right to appeal this decision.
-This is done by writing to the Principal, who will discuss the application for extension with the student, Director of Teaching and Learning and relevant KLA Leader of Learning of Learning / teacher.
+- (a) Speak to the relevant Leader of Learning and notify them of your intention and reason(s) to apply for an extension. - (b) Submit an "Application for Illness and Misadventure Form" (refer to Section 2.3 of the handbook) at least one week prior to the scheduled due date. - (c) The application will be considered by the Assistant Principal and Leader of Learning. - (d) The student will be notified of the decision via Compass and if the extension is: - (i) granted, a new submission date will be given - (ii) declined, the student has the right to appeal this decision.
+This is done by writing to the Principal, who will discuss the application for extension with the student, Assistant Principal, Leader of Learning and teacher.